Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Results and discussions

-As shown in Fig.~\ref{fig:8}, the SKR for the PDS source reaches a maximum at an optimal source efficiency; beyond this point, the increasing contribution of multiphoton pulses leads to a rapid degradation of the SKR, eventually driving it to zero.
+As shown in Fig.~\ref{fig:5}, the SKR for PDS source reaches a maximum at an optimal source efficiency; beyond this point, the increasing contribution of multiphoton pulses leads to a rapid degradation of the SKR, eventually driving it to zero.
 In contrast, for QDS under both adiabatic excitation (AE) and resonant excitation (RE), the SKR increases nearly linearly with source efficiency because the vacuum and single-photon components remain dominant across the entire efficiency range.
 Notably, the AE-driven QDS achieves a slightly higher SKR than the RE-driven QDS, owing to its reduced multiphoton emission probability.
+Moreover Figs. 5 (d)–(f) indicate that both the secure key rate and transmission distance decrease when using widely accessible parameters, including detection efficiency, dark counts and alignment error rate.

-In Fig.~\ref{fig:9}, we present the performance of the QDS pumping schemes for collection efficiencies ranging from 1\% to 100\%, and compare these results with the optimal performance of phase-randomized (PR) PDS at its best choice of $\mu$.
-As shown in Fig.~\ref{fig:9}(a), the SKR achieved with QDS is consistently higher, enabling secure communication over significantly longer distances.
+In Fig.~\ref{fig:6}, we present the performance of the QDS pumping schemes for collection efficiencies ranging from $1\%$ to 100$\%$ with intermediate curves corresponding to increments of $20\%$, and compare these results with the optimal performance of phase-randomized (PR) PDS at its best choice of $\mu$.
+As shown in Fig.~\ref{fig:6} (a) and (d), the SKR achieved with QDS is consistently higher, enabling secure communication over significantly longer distances.
 Even with a collection efficiency of only 1\%, QDS supports a substantially longer transmission distance than PR-PDS; this advantage increases to at least a threefold improvement when the collection efficiency reaches 100\%.
-Furthermore, Figs.~\ref{fig:9}(b) and~\ref{fig:9}(c) show that the SKR obtained with QDS exceeds that of PDS over short and intermediate distances; however, at longer distances, PDS sources eventually marginally outperform quantum-dot sources in both decoy-state BB84 and TF-QKD.
+Furthermore, Figs.~\ref{fig:6}(b,e) and (c,f) show that the SKR obtained with QDS exceeds that of PDS over short and intermediate distances, even for a collection efficiency of $20\%$.
+Such efficiencies are achievable with state-of-the-art sources exhibiting $60$--$70\%$ collection efficiencies in the near-infrared (NIR) regime~\cite{ref26,ref27,ref28}, combined with a telecom-wavelength conversion efficiency of $\sim 35\%$~\cite{ref29}.
+However, at longer distances, PDS sources eventually marginally outperform quantum-dot sources in both decoy-state BB84 and TF-QKD.
+Moreover, Figs.~\ref{fig:6} (d--f) show that both the secure key rate and the maximum transmission distance decrease for more realistic parameters, namely $e_d = 4\%$, $Y_0 = 10^{-5}$, and $\eta_d = 80\%$.
+Under these conditions, the optimal mean photon number for TF-QKD with a PDS is found to be $\mu = 0.365$.